kpwhri/Sentinel-Scalable-NLP/High-Sensitivity-Filter/README.md

 Improve identification of patients with a phenotype of interest:

-A. ...over and above traditional filtering approaches that identify presumptive cases using small sets of disease-specific diagnosis codes that are reasonably specific but overlook some true cases
+* ...over and above traditional filtering approaches that identify presumptive cases using small sets of disease-specific diagnosis codes that are reasonably specific but overlook some true cases
-B. ...via a data-driven approach for discovering other coded data that may serve as surrogates to traditional filters
+* ...via a data-driven approach for discovering other coded data that may serve as surrogates to traditional filters
-C. ...thereby improving overall sensitivity at reasonable cost in specificity, illustrated using a COVID-19 phenotype.
+* ...thereby improving overall sensitivity at reasonable cost in specificity, illustrated using a COVID-19 phenotype.